Learning how to declutter your home can feel like a huge task, but trust me, it’s worth it to create a peaceful and organized living space.

 3. Get rid of duplicate items

-This is especially true when it comes to decluttering and organizing your closets and drawers.
+This is especially true when it comes to decluttering and organizing to maximize closet space and drawers.
 Trust me, you do not need five white sweaters.
-Sort through your multiples—pants, tops, accessories and other items.
+Sort through your multiples—pants, tops, accessories, and other items.
 Decide what fits well and which items are in optimal shape.
 Keep the best of the best and donate or trash the rest.

 4. Create a designated spot for items you want to keep